icopy-site/awesome/docs/awesome/awesome-healthcare.md

   * [FHIR Proxy](https://github.com/microsoft/fhir-proxy) - secure application that acts as an intermediary in the transfer of FHIR data to and from Azure API.
   * [FHIR Works on AWS](https://github.com/awslabs/fhir-works-on-aws-deployment) - FHIR Works on AWS deployment.
   * [FHIR Server for Azure](https://github.com/Microsoft/fhir-server) - A .NET Core implementation of the FHIR standard.
-  * [IBM FHIR Server](https://github.com/IBM/FHIR) - Modular Java implementation of version 4 of the HL7 FHIR specification.
   * [Intervention Engine FHIR Server](https://github.com/intervention-engine/fhir) - Generic FHIR server implementation in GoLang.
+  * [LinuxForHealth FHIR Server](https://github.com/LinuxForHealth/FHIR) - Modular Java implementation of version 4 of the HL7 FHIR specification.
   * [Opal](https://opal.openhealthcare.org.uk/) - Framework for building clinical applications.
   * [ResearchKit](https://github.com/ResearchKit/ResearchKit) - Software framework that makes it easy to create apps for medical research or for other research projects.
   * [Spark](https://github.com/FirelyTeam/spark) - Public domain FHIR server developed in C#.